SatoshiPortal/dockers/x86_64/bitcoin-core/README.md

-# How to install a Bitcoin Core full node on a RPi using Docker
+# How to install a Bitcoin Core full node on a x86_64 machine using Docker

 ## Nota